 The Risk Management Plan (RMP) is a comprehensive document submitted as part of the application dossier for market approval of a medicine.
-The RMP summary contains information on the medicine's safety profile and explains the measures that are taken in order to further investigate and follow the risks as well as to prevent or minimise them.
+The RMP summary contains information on the medicine's safety profile and explains the measures that are taken in order to further investigate and follow the risk as well as to prevent or minimize them.

-The RMP summary of Trecondi 1 g / 5 g powder for solution for infusion is a concise document and does not claim to be exhaustive.
+The RMP summary of Trecondi is a concise document and does not claim to be exhaustive.